acd/infinitive/README.md

 * [Cocoontech's Carrier Infinity Thread](http://cocoontech.com/forums/topic/11372-carrier-infinity/)
 * [Infinitude Wiki](https://github.com/nebulous/infinitude/wiki/Infinity-Protocol-Main)

-Infinitude reads and writes information from the Infinity thermostat.
+Infinitive reads and writes information from the Infinity thermostat.
 It also gathers data by passively observing traffic exchanged between the thermostat and other system components.

 #### Bryant Evolution
 I believe Infinitive should work with Bryant Evolution systems as they use the same ABCD bus.
 Please let me know if you have success using Infinitive on a Bryant system.